biscuit-auth/website/content/blog/new-v2-breaking-changes.md

 authors = ["geal", "clementd"]

 [extra]
-lead = "We are delighted (again) to announce the release of Biscuit at version 2.1!"
+lead = "We have issued a series of supplemental (breaking) changes in biscuit v2"
 +++

 After the release of biscuit v2.0, we’ve noticed a small discrepancy between the spec and most implementations.
 While small, this discrepancy was annoying enough to cause issues: it meant that the same serialized biscuit could have different textual representations when read from `biscuit-haskell` or `biscuit-rust`.
-A quick fix would have been to align the spec to the reference implementation and move on, but (after discussing it with the biscuit early adopters, we decided to take this opportunity to ship a couple breaking changes that had not made it in biscuit 2.0.
+A quick fix would have been to align the spec to the reference implementation and move on, but (after discussing it with the biscuit early adopters, we decided to take this opportunity to ship a couple breaking changes that had not made it in the first 2.0 release.

 After discussing with early biscuit adopters, we felt these breaking changes were important enough to be shipped immediately, while biscuit v2.0 deployment is still limited.

+## Block version update

+The minimum block version for v2 biscuits is now `3`: biscuits created with biscuit-rust 2.0.1, biscuit-haskell 0.2.0.1, biscuit-wasm 0.1.3, biscuit-java 2.0.0, and biscuit-go 1.0.0 won't be supported anymore.

 ## Block scoping